Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Preliminaries

 \subsection{Fano indices}

-Let $X$ be a normal projective variety.
-The \emph{canonical divisor} of $X$ is any Weil divisor $K_X$ such that $\det(\Omega_X)\cong \sO_X(K_X)$, where $\Omega_X$ is the sheaf of K\"ahler differentials of $X$. $X$ is called \emph{$\mathbb Q$-Gorenstein} if some multiple $mK_X$ is a Cartier divisor.
-The \emph{Gorenstein index} $r_X$ of a $\mathbb Q$-Gorenstein variety $X$ is defined as the smallest positive integer $m$ such that $mK_X$ is Cartier.
+Let $X$ be a normal projective variety such that its canonical divisor $K_X$ is $\bQ$-Cartier.
+Then the \emph{Gorenstein index} $r_X$ of $X$ is defined as the smallest positive integer $m$ such that $mK_X$ is Cartier.
+For a $\bQ$-Fano variety $X$, we can define the \emph{Fano index} of $X$ in two different ways:

-Let $X$ be a $\bQ$-Fano variety.
-If $X$ has at worst log terminal singularities, then the Weil divisor class group $\Cl X$ is finitely generated and numerical equivalence coincides with $\mathbb Q$-linear equivalence.
-Hence we can define two indices for a $\bQ$-Fano variety $X$ with at worst log terminal singularities:
+Let $X$ be a $\bQ$-Fano variety with klt singularities.
+Then the Picard group $\Pic(X)$ is a finitely generated torsion free $\bZ$-module and the numerical equivalence coincides with the $\mathbb Q$-linear equivalence \cite[Proposition 2.1.2]{IskovskikhProkhorov1999}.
+In particular, we have